goochjs/goochjs.github.io/_posts/2017-09-24-brecon-beacons-abergavenny-pen-y-fan.md

 From Cribyn, Pen y Fan beckons.
 The path drops steeply and then rises even more to take you to the top.
 This is the highest point in the Brecons and was simply beautiful.

-The opt-out to allow our lightly-injured walker to save a few miles was for him to go over the last peak in the series, Corn Du, and then drop down to the road at [Storey Arms] to get a bus into Brecon.
+An opt-out to allow our lightly-injured walker to save a few miles was for him to go over the last peak in the series, Corn Du, and then drop down to the road at [Storey Arms] to get a bus into Brecon.
 The rest of us scrambled down the path north off Pen y Fan to follow the route along the peninsular ridge of Cefn Cwm Llwch (which we did not attempt to pronounce).

 After passing the two most clueless mountain bikers in all of Wales and after watching the mountain rescue helicopter hover near Corn Du (hopefully not for our injured walker and presumably piloted by Captain Russell), we dropped down off the end of the ridge, turning right as we reached the valley floor, and then left to pick up a lane towards Brecon.
 After a mile of road walking, we gratefully turned right onto a path, which itself turned north to take us through two fields of playful but happily timid bullocks and to a bridge over the A40.